Skip to content

 Speechify

-Now the trick here, for pure reading speed, is to disable audio and just use the app scanning to train your eyes in being faster at reading.
+Now the trick here, for pure reading speed, is to disable audio and just use the app scanning to train your eyes to be faster at reading.

 It’s like the proverbial way to boil a frog, i.e., put the frog in water and slowly increase the temperature.
 In this case, you’d be likely to double your reading speed just by training your eyes to follow along, effortlessly without even noticing it.